cucumber/docs/content/configuration.md

 ---

-You can [configure](#configuration) how Cucumber should run your features.
+You can [configure](#configuration) how Cucumber should run features.

 # Running features
-There are several ways to run your features with Cucumber.
+There are several ways to run features with Cucumber.

 ## From the command line
 The most standard option is to run Cucumber from the command line.